Are we looking at the next big move in Kelso Technologies Inc. (KIQ)?

 Kelso Technologies Inc. (KIQ): Who are the competitors?

-The company’s main competitors (and peers) include Trinity Industries Inc. (TRN) that is 87.68% higher over the past 12 months.
-FreightCar America Inc. (RAIL) is 612.07% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 57.24% from the last report on Feb 11, 2021 to stand at a total of 0.5 million short shares sold with a short interest ratio of 0.28.
+The company’s main competitors (and peers) include Trinity Industries Inc. (TRN) that is 77.41% higher over the past 12 months.
+FreightCar America Inc. (RAIL) is 601.30% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -133.86% from the last report on Mar 14, 2021 to stand at a total of 1.16 million short shares sold with a short interest ratio of 0.28.